Joshimcse/bongo/video-player/README.md

 ## Quick Start
 ```
-git clone --depth=1 https://github.com/joshimcse/project-name.git <PROJECT_NAME>
+git clone --depth=1 https://github.com/Joshimcse/bongo.git <PROJECT_NAME>

-cd <PROJECT_NAME>
+cd <PROJECT_NAME>/video-player
 ```
-> Run `npm install` in order to install dependencies.
+Run `npm install` in order to install dependencies.
 At this point you can run `npm start` to see the example app at http://localhost:3000.

 ## pseudocode of this program
 ```